WormBase/website-genome-browsers/README.md

 3. Build JBrowse.
 This is a much more involved process at the moment.

    a.
 Copy the c_elegans.jbrowse.conf (the controling config file for
-      the build) and update the release number and pathes (basically, do `:% s/oldreleasenumber/newreleasenumber/g in the file) and log4perl.conf to the jbrowse_build/build directory.
+      the build) and update the release number and paths (basically, do `:% s/oldreleasenumber/newreleasenumber/g` (vim) in the file) and log4perl.conf to the jbrowse_build/build directory.

    b.
 Run website-genome-browsers/jbrowse/bin/build.sh -r $RELEASE in